quadient/evolve-script-module-examples/csv-transform-example/README.md

 ![Pipeline - step 4](doc/pipeline-4.png)

 ## The request
-Here you can see how the request should look like.
+Here you can see how the request should look.

 You must replace:
-- `YOUR_API_KEY` with the real API key from the Inspire Cloud and
+- `YOUR_API_KEY` with the real API key from the Quadient Cloud and
 - `YOUR_PIPELINE` with the created pipeline ID.

 ```